As we speed along toward GDPR’s May 25, 2018, deadline, knowledge is power.

 This IT-related blog features articles and opinions related to the broader world of IT, data privacy and compliance, and sometimes features explorations of what requirements like privacy-by-design will mean for businesses on the level of implementation.

 What are the legal implications of the GDPR?
-At this point there are a lot of questions, which the bloggers at FieldFisher raise and address here (among other concerns at the intersection of data privacy and the law).
+At this point, there are a lot of questions, which the bloggers at FieldFisher raise and address here (among other concerns at the intersection of data privacy and the law).

 GDPR compliance may mean some serious changes when it comes to what counts as business-as-usual, and that can make businesses understandably nervous.
-But by doing your research, understanding what's at stake and working with good vendors who take compliance seriously, you can ease any fears and get back to focusing on what you do best – meeting your clients' and customers' needs.
+But by doing your research, understanding what's at stake and working with good vendors who take compliance seriously, you can ease any fears and get back to focusing on what you do best – meeting your customers' needs.